 Our boarders are active in all areas of school life, and make full use of the breadth and quality of the extensive cocurricular programs including sport, music, performing arts as well as student clubs, committees and leadership opportunities.

-The evening program of structured academic extension helps students consolidate classroom learning.
-Small group tutorials provided by teachers and mentors support students completing homework and assignments.
+An evening program of structured academic extension helps students consolidate what they have learnt that day.
+Small group tutorials and individual learning assistance provided by expert mentors and experienced College teaching staff also supports students in completing homework and assignments.

-From 7pm each evening, Learning in Residence becomes a quiet zone, providing an environment suitable for focussed study in the senior years.
+From 7pm each evening, Learning in Residence becomes a quiet zone, providing an environment suitable for focused study in the senior years.

 After the end of a busy school week, students unwind with games and activities which commence on Friday nights and continue throughout the weekend.
 This includes compulsory Saturday morning sport with day students and recreational activities such as cultural excursions around Melbourne, festivals and events, games nights, quizzes, school socials, cinema screenings and karaoke.